prajinkhadka/qutebrowser-youtube-audio/README.md

 **What does this solve ?**

-- I am listening a song in youtube, I want to download the mp3 version of the video.
+- I am listening a song in youtube, I want to download the audio version of the video.
 Hit ```Ctrl + Shift + d``` or change the key binding as needed.

 **How to setup ?**

 1. Install Qutebrowser.
 2. Install this awesome [tool](https://github.com/hiway/python-qutescript) that creates an executable bit set for qutebrowser to run them.